Officers in Stephon Clark's death cleared by California attorney general review

 "Based on our review of the facts and evidence in relation to the law, I am here to announce today that our investigation has concluded that no criminal charges against the officers involved in the shooting can be sustained," California Attorney General Xavier Becerra said Tuesday.

-Clark, 22, was shot in his grandmother’s backyard on March 18, 2018, when two officers said they believed Clark had a gun, but only a cell phone was found.
+Clark, 22, was shot in his grandmother’s backyard March 18, 2018, after the two officers said they believed he had a gun -- but only a cellphone was found.
 Officers were responding to a report of someone breaking car windows on 29th Street at around 9 p.m. that night.

 Becerra said Clark "committed several unlawful acts" and walked toward the officers until he was about 16 feet in front of them.

-After the Clark went down, officers stopped shooting, asked whether either of them was injured and waited for back up before approaching Clark because they believed their lives still might be in danger, Becerra said.
+After Clark went down, officers stopped shooting, asked whether either of them was injured, and waited for backup before approaching Clark because they believed their lives still might be in danger, Becerra said.

-The attorney's general report will be "open and transparent for you to read," Becerra said.
+The attorney general's report will be "open and transparent for you to read," he said.

+The U.S. Attorney's Office for the Eastern District of California released a joint statement with the FBI on Tuesday saying both agencies "will examine whether the shooting involved violations of Mr. Clark’s federal civil rights," now that both local and state authorities have completed their investigation.

-At least 80 people were arrested during protests Monday night after the district attorney declined to file charges against the officers who shot Clark.
+At least 80 people were arrested during protests Monday night after the district attorney declined to file charges.

 The American Civil Liberties Union said in a statement Saturday that the decision not to file criminal charges "opens a new wound for the Sacramento community and serves as a potent reminder that California’s law on the use of deadly force needs immediate reform."